-EGLE's WRD requested ambient water quality data (chemical, biological, or physical) that were obtained by other governmental agencies, nongovernmental organizations, or the public for Michigan surface waters since January 1, 2019.
+EGLE's WRD requested ambient water quality data (chemical, biological, or physical) that were obtained by other governmental agencies, nongovernmental organizations, or the public for Michigan surface waters since January 1, 2021.

-All water quality data submitted to the EGLE, WRD, before March 19, 2021, was evaluated according to EGLE's assessment methodology (see Chapter 3) and potentially used to help prepare this IR.
-This request was published on EGLE's Calendar from January 29 through March 19,

-2021, and an e-mail sent via EGLE list-serve to over 1,600 members with specific interest in the IR and TMDL programs.
-Data were received from the following organizations both during the Request for Data as well as directly through program contacts: Little Traverse Bay Bands of Odawa Indians, Big Flower Creek Association, Bay Mills Indian Community, Huron River Watershed Council, Ottawa Conservation District, and Saginaw Chippewa Indian Tribe.
-Table 9.1 summarizes whether these outside data were used and, if so, how and, if not, why.
+All water quality data submitted to the EGLE, WRD, before March 27, 2023, was evaluated according to EGLE's assessment methodology (see Chapter 3) and potentially used to help prepare this IR.
+This request was published on EGLE's Calendar from February 10 through March 27, 2023, and an e-mail sent via EGLE list-serve to over 1,600 members with specific interest in the IR and TMDL programs.
+Data were received both during the Request for Data as well as directly through program contacts.
+Table 9.1 summarizes the organizations providing data, whether these outside data were used and, if so, how and, if not, why.

-Table 9.1: Summary of outside data received and their use in the 2022 IR.
+Table 9.1: Summary of outside data received and their use in the 2024 IR.